Certificate III in Electrotechnology Electrician

 Qualification & Recognition

-Upon successfully completing this program, you will be eligible to receive the UEE30811 Certificate III in Electrotechnology Electrician.
+After successfully completing this course, you will be eligible to receive the UEE30811 Certificate III in Electrotechnology Electrician.

 In completing this training, you will be eligible to sit for the Licenced Electrian's Assessment (LEA), which will enable you to operate as a Licensed Electrician.

-This program is delivered part time, 1 day per week from 8:00am to 4:30pm.
+This course is delivered part time, 1 day per week from 8 am to 4.30 pm.

 How to Apply